Shit: Trouble

 Shit can be used to denote trouble, by saying one is in a lot of shit or deep shit (a common euphemism is deep doo-doo).
 A shitstorm would be quite a lot of trouble happening all in one place at one time.
 It's common for someone to refer to an unpleasant thing as hard shit (You got a speeding ticket?
 Man, that's some hard shit), but the phrase tough shit is used as an unsympathetic way of saying too bad to whoever is having problems (You got arrested?
 Tough shit, man!) or as a way of expressing to someone that they need to stop complaining about something and cope with it instead (Billy: I got arrested because of you!
 Tommy: Tough shit, dude, you knew you might get arrested when you chose to come with me.)
-Note that in this case, as in many cases with the term, tough shit is often said as a way of pointing out someone's fault in his/her own current problem.
-It's also common to express annoyance by simply saying Shit.
+Note that in this case, as in many cases with the term, tough shit is often said as a way of pointing out someone's fault in their own current problem.
+It is also common to express annoyance by simply saying Shit.

 A shitload of something is a large quantity, especially something unpleasant or disgusting.
 The boss dumped a shitload of extra work for me this week.
 A shit sandwich is something (like a situation or state of affairs) unpleasant made triflingly more palatable by packaging it in things less unpleasant, as rotten meat sandwiched in bread.
 The term shit sandwich originates from an old joke that goes: "Life is a shit sandwich.
 The more bread (money) you got, the less shit you have to eat."

 Up shit creek or especially Up shit creek without a paddle describes a situation in which one is in severe difficulties with no apparent means of solution (this is simply a profane version of the older saying "up the creek without a paddle", profanity added for emphasis or humor).